PaulaRamiro/Mutation_accumulation/Hipermutator_analysis/Workflow.md

 sed -i 's/^>\(.*\) \(.*\)$/>\2/' mutator_genes.fasta

 ```

-We annotate the .fasta file with the genes of interest with Prokka v.1.14.6 ():
+We annotate the .fasta file with the genes of interest with *Prokka v.1.14.6* (https://github.com/tseemann/prokka):

 ```diff
 + # bash #